 - Before continuing, change your IP address by going to Settings > Manage Domain > IP Address.

-Don’t bog down or intimidate readers with a wall of text—when solutions aren’t easy to find, contacting support will be the customer’s next step.
-That’s a failure to communicate and a frustration for both of you.
+Another tip for lengthier knowledge base articles: Don’t intimidate readers with a wall of text.
+When solutions aren’t easy to find, contacting support will be the customer’s next step.

-Designer Rafal Tomal shows below how proper use of sub-headings and line breaks are a shortcut to an easily scannable doc.
+Designer Rafal Tomal shows below how proper use of subheadings and line breaks are a shortcut to an easily scannable document:

 For honing your voice in writing, one of the best resources on the web is Mailchimp’s Voice and Tone.
 A few suggestions I would add:

-- Plain prose is not too far from talk, but also not too near.
-Speak as you would to a friend but use editing to dress your thoughts well.
+- Plain prose is not too far from how you talk, but it’s also not too near.
+Write as you would speak to a friend, but use editing to dress your thoughts well.

 - For articles on non-troubleshooting issues, a bit of humor is fine, but the line of annoyance is quickly crossed.